-In people with irritable bowel syndrome, food goes through the digestive tract too quickly or too slowly.
-Patients can therefore suffer from diarrhoea (food passes the bowls too quickly so that liquids cannot be absorbed and the stools remain in liquid form) or constipation (passage is too slow).
-The bacteria which have settled in the bowels are often of the wrong kind (the normal intestinal bacteria which help digest food are in a minority, and harmful gas-forming bacteria predominate), increased amounts of gas are formed leading to a feeling of bloatedness, wind and severe abdominal pains.
-In addition, the sensitivity to pain is higher among IBS patients, also due to a lower pain threshold in relation to stretching stimuli.
-The intestinal barrier which protects against harmful substances is weakened, and the intestinal wall becomes more permeable (leaky gut): the removal of harmful substances no longer takes place properly.
-Stress intensifies the symptoms.
-Patients with irritable bowel syndrome have an increased tendency to depression and anxiety disorders.
-A dysfunction of the autonomous nervous system along with psychosomatic disorders is also being discussed in medical science.
+In people with irritable bowel syndrome, food passes through the digestive tract too quickly or too slowly.
+Affected people can therefore suffer from diarrhoea (passage time too fast, so that no fluid reabsorption can take place, the stool remains thin) or constipation (passage too slow).
+Often there is a miscolonisation of the intestine (the normal intestinal bacteria that help with digestion are in the minority, harmful, gas-forming bacteria gain the upper hand), more intestinal gas is formed, which leads to bloating, flatulence and severe abdominal pain.
+In addition, the sensitivity to pain is increased in irritable bowel patients due to, among other things, a lowered pain threshold to stretching stimuli.
+The intestinal barrier protecting against harmful substances is weakened, the intestinal wall becomes more permeable (“leaky gut“): no adequate removal of harmful substances takes place.
+Stress aggravates the symptoms.
+Patients with irritable bowel syndrome have an increased susceptibility to depression and anxiety disorders.
+A dysfunction of the autonomic nervous system together with psychosomatic disorders is also discussed.

-The diagnosis of irritable bowel is made on the basis of a pattern of typical symptoms and after other conditions have been excluded.
+The diagnosis of irritable bowel syndrome is made on the basis of the typical pattern of complaints and after ruling out other clinical pictures.

-- Where is the pain and in which situations does it appear?
+- Where do you have pain and in which situations does it occur?

 - Do you have diarrhoea or constipation?